digicatapult/sqnc-process-management/CONTRIBUTING.md

 Provide more context by answering these questions:

-- **Did the problem start happening recently** (e.g. after updating to a new version of dscp-process-management) or was this always a problem?
+- **Did the problem start happening recently** (e.g. after updating to a new version of veritable-process-management) or was this always a problem?
-- If the problem started happening recently, **can you reproduce the problem in an older version of dscp-process-management?** What's the most recent version in which the problem doesn't happen?
-You can checkout older versions of dscp-process-management from [the releases page](https://github.com/digicatapult/dscp-process-management/releases).
+- If the problem started happening recently, **can you reproduce the problem in an older version of veritable-process-management?** What's the most recent version in which the problem doesn't happen?
+You can checkout older versions of veritable-process-management from [the releases page](https://github.com/digicatapult/dscp-process-management/releases).
 - **Can you reliably reproduce the issue?** If not, provide details about how often the problem happens and under which conditions it normally happens.

 Include details about your configuration and environment:

-- **Which version of dscp-process-management are you using?** You can get the exact version from the version attribute within package.json.
+- **Which version of veritable-process-management are you using?** You can get the exact version from the version attribute within package.json.
-- **What's the name and version of the OS you've deployed dscp-process-management to**?
+- **What's the name and version of the OS you've deployed veritable-process-management to**?
-- **Are you running dscp-process-management in a virtual machine?** If so, which VM software are you using and which operating systems and versions are used for the host and the guest?
+- **Are you running veritable-process-management in a virtual machine?** If so, which VM software are you using and which operating systems and versions are used for the host and the guest?

 ### Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for dscp-process-management, including completely new features and minor improvements to existing functionality.
+This section guides you through submitting an enhancement suggestion for veritable-process-management, including completely new features and minor improvements to existing functionality.
 Following these guidelines helps maintainers and the community understand your suggestion :pencil: and find related suggestions :mag_right:.

 Before creating enhancement suggestions, please check [this list](#before-submitting-an-enhancement-suggestion) as you might find out that you don't need to create one.
 When you are creating an enhancement suggestion, please [include as many details as possible](#how-do-i-submit-a-good-enhancement-suggestion).
 Fill in [the template](https://github.com/digicatapult/dscp-process-management/blob/main/.github/ISSUE_TEMPLATE/feature_request.md), including the steps that you imagine you would take if the feature you're requesting existed.